Marker Logo

 Harmony United Methodist Church

-Photographed By Mike Stroud, October 13, 2010
+Photographed by Mike Stroud, October 13, 2010

 1. Harmony United Methodist Church Marker

+Inscription.
 This congregation was organized in 1818 by members of the Methodist Episcopal Church.
 On March 20, 1819, trustees Purnal Johnson, Burton Johnson, William Hanzor, John Cornish, and Mitchell Johnson, purchased one half acre of land in Indian River Hundred on which to erect a Meeting House.
 Under the leadership of Reverend Thomas H Johnson, the church was officially incorporated as Harmony Methodist Episcopal Church on April 21, 1875.
 A new house of worship was erected in 1891 on land adjacent to Harmony Cemetery.
 The cemetery lot was formally purchase from William T. Hurdle on June 4, 1915.
 A wooded area near the church was used for outdoor services, then known as “bush meetings.”
 On February 13, 1939, a new church site was purchase from Oscar W. and Winona J. Wright by trustees Harvey W. Burton, Wilbur Harmon, Charles Davis, Samuel H, Jackson, Albert Lee Hall, Horace E. Wright, LeRoy Shelton, John W Thompson, and Dorsey E. Johnson.
 Construction of the present Harmony United Methodist Church began in 1940.
 The cornerstone was laid on September 13, 1942, and the opening service was held on April 18, 1943.

-2004 by The Delaware Public Archives.
+Erected 2004 by Delaware Public Archives.
 (Marker Number SC-187.)

 Location.
-38° 36.358′ N, 75° 13.119′ W. Marker is near Millsboro, Delaware, in Sussex County.
-Marker is on John J Williams Highway (Delaware Route 24), on the right when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 38° 36.358′ N, 75° 13.119′ W. Marker was near Millsboro, Delaware, in Sussex County.
+It was on John J Williams Highway (Delaware Route 24), on the right when traveling west.
 Located between Tecumseh Pass and County Road 313.
 Touch for map.
-Marker is at or near this postal address: 27270 John J Williams Hwy, Millsboro DE 19966, United States of America.
-Touch for directions.

 Regarding Harmony United Methodist Church.
 National Register of Historic Places: